dahga/Little-Bits/README.md

 -calendar will show the countdown by each event.
 -user can choose time frame on notifications example 1 week out or 3 days out ect.
 (group activity)
+- Doesn't have to include everything.
+Can be a quick summary of what our calendar app can be about.

 ## Stackholders and their Interests

 (group activity)

+### The Software Developer and Maintainer
+- US

+### Public
+- Anyone

 ## Personas